 To read the caring essays written by the UCA Scholarship Awardees, please click the picture below!

-The day is celebrated to focus on the importance of water and need to preserve water.
-World Water Day-Water Crisis Explained ( 8 minute read )
+This a day to celebrate the focus on the importance nature, trees, and water.
+World Water Day-Water Crisis Explained ( 8 minute read ) via World water day 22 nd March — Philosophy through Photography

-Though the #TrashTag challenge has reportedly been around for several years, it recently became a trending topic on Instagram, Twitter, and Reddit.
+The #TrashTag challenge has reportedly been around for several years.
+Recently, it became a trending topic on Instagram, Twitter, and Reddit.

-Participants are challenged to find an outdoor area that has been littered with trash and take two photos of the scenery; one in which viewers can see the garbage, and the other in which they can see the revitalized area after you have cleaned up all the trash.
+Participants are challenged to find an outdoor area that has been littered with trash.
+They take two photos of the scenery.
+The first is for viewers so they can see the garbage.
+The other is of the revitalized area after you have cleaned up all the trash.

 The impressive before-and-after #TrashTag photos have been circulating around the world – from Mexico and Belgium to New York and India.

-The initiative is being lauded as a refreshingly impactful social media trend that is encouraging people from every demographic to participate in tidying up the planet.
+The initiative is being lauded as a refreshingly impactful social media trend.
+It is encouraging people from every demographic to participate in tidying up the planet.

 The challenge is remarkably similar to the #StonerCleanupInitiative, an online effort that recruited potheads to pick up the trash around their favorite outdoor smoking spots back in August 2018.